example42/Example42-tutorials/slides/PuppetTutorial/02_Language_Basics.md

 # Nodes classification via an ENC

-Puppet can query an external source to retrieve the classes and the variables to assign to a node.
-This source is called External Node Classifier (ENC) and can be anything that when interrogated via a script with the clients' certname as first parameter returns a yaml file with the list of classes and parameters.
+Puppet can query an external source to retrieve the classes and the parameters to assign to a node.
+This source is called External Node Classifier (ENC) and can be anything that, when interrogated via a script with the clients' certname as first parameter, returns a yaml file with the list of classes and parameters.

 Common ENC are **Puppet DashBoard**, **The Foreman** and **Puppet Enterprise** (where the functionality of ENC is enabled by default).